Nagkiril/SlimeBounce/README.md

 This repository will contain major complete versions of my personal Android game.

-I've made it because I wanted to showcase what I can do - in a way that also results in something I would call a fun game, made pretty much entirely by me (bar some often-used packages, of course).
-Despite its age, it still feels somewhat like a prototype, but I find that I achieved what I wanted here, and thus I move on.
+I've made it because I wanted to showcase what I can do - in a way that also results in something I would call a fun game, made pretty much entirely by me.
 More on this in **State of the Game** below.

 Each individual push is made in a private repository elsewhere, thus updates here are expected to be scarce.
 Check a dev branch for the project itself and changelog past previous releases.